KLX1899/KIForth/README.md

 # KIForth
 This is my university project. creation a Forth interpreter by C.

+This project was described by @ahmad-siavashi and the reason for its name is: kalaKI + Forth = KIForth

 To do this project, I used gforth 0.7.3 compiler and I have tried to design the interpreter similar to gforth so that it is easier to work with it.